 The loaders front armour plate provided in the kit is of the earlier production design which incorporated two (50 & 30mm) plates.
 Late Ausf G had a single 80mm plate.
 It would be quite easy to hide the join if it were not for the fact that the kit’s outer 30mm plate part does not feature the extra portion that curves down to match the contours of the inner plate.
 I shaped a similar thickness piece of grey styrene to mimic the outer plate then scribed torch marks over both plates to hide the join.
 I understand the correct single 80mm plate can be found spare on the sprues of many a Dragon StuG kit.

 RFM appear to have used the same gun box moulding as in their early Ausf G kit, so some features require alteration.
 The instructions do point out the removal of witness marks for the smoke dischargers, and the removal of four rivets on both sides, to enable the fitment of the Schurzen hangers.
-They don’t however instruct you to fill the four small holes on the rear.
-These were to enable fitment of the earlier production rear loaders hatch which was re-designed.
+They don’t however instruct you to fill the four small holes on the rear plate.
+These were to enable fitment of the earlier production loaders hatch which was re-designed.

-Moving onto the engine deck moulding, this fits perfectly onto both the lower hull and against the back of the gun box, and if you wish, can be fixed in place before any further accessories are added.
-If like me, you prefer to add the most fragile items once the large assemblies are in place, access to all the added parts shown in steps 25 to 27 remain unhindered if you do.
+Moving onto the engine deck moulding, this fits perfectly onto both the lower hull and against the back plate of the gun box, and if you wish, can be fixed in place before any further accessories are added.
+If like me, you prefer to add the most fragile items once the large assemblies are first fixed in place, access to all the added parts shown in steps 25 to 27 remain unhindered if you do.

 No comments: